seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 > **Theorem 1.2.**
 >
 > $$ \lim_{d \to \infty} \frac{\mathsf{A}_{+}(d)}{\sqrt{d}} = \lim_{d \to \infty} \frac{\mathsf{A}_{-}(d)}{\sqrt{d}} = \frac{1}{\pi}. $$

+I mostly focused on figuring out intuitions for the proof, and making it more readable.
+Some of the statements of theorems and lemmas are rephrased for clarity.
+Some proofs are expanded with more details, while some proofs are shortened if they are not important compared to the main ideas.

 ## Problem setting and background